Respirix app icon Respirix

 Hold2s

-• Improved baroreflex sensitivity
+• Changes in baroreflex sensitivity

-• Increased vagal-cardiac coupling
+• Changes in vagal-cardiac coupling

 Designed for practice